battur/3ps-upgrader/README.md

 A nice addition with this small tool is, what you would see and type on the cli is what is written to the upgrader.log file.
 Hence, the upgrade is auditable :)

-This application uses open source libraries commons-lang3-3.4 and log4j-1.2.17.
+This application uses open source libraries [commons-lang3-3.4](http://commons.apache.org/proper/commons-lang/) and [log4j-1.2.17](https://logging.apache.org/log4j/1.2/).

 Author: Battur Sanchin (battursanchin@gmail.com)
+License: Creative Commons Attribution 4.0 International